Relative density: Basic calculation

-As the principal use of specific gravity measurements in industry is determination of the concentrations of substances in aqueous solutions and as these are found in tables of SG versus concentration, it is extremely important that the analyst enter the table with the correct form of specific gravity.
+As the principal use of relative density measurements in industry is determination of the concentrations of substances in aqueous solutions and as these are found in tables of SG versus concentration, it is extremely important that the analyst enter the table with the correct form of relative density.
 For example, in the brewing industry, the Plato table lists sucrose concentration by weight against true SG, and was originally (20 °C/4 °C) i.e. based on measurements of the density of sucrose solutions made at laboratory temperature (20 °C) but referenced to the density of water at 4 °C which is very close to the temperature at which water has its maximum density, ρH_{2}O equal to 999.972 kg/m^{3} in SI units (0.999972 g/cm^{3} in cgs units or 62.43 lb/cu ft in United States customary units).
-The ASBC table in use today in North America for apparent specific gravity measurements at (20 °C/20 °C) is derived from the original Plato table using Plato et al.‘s value for SG(20 °C/4 °C) = 0.9982343.
+The ASBC table in use today in North America for apparent relative density measurements at (20 °C/20 °C) is derived from the original Plato table using Plato et al.'s value for SG(20 °C/4 °C) = 0.9982343.
 In the sugar, soft drink, honey, fruit juice and related industries, sucrose concentration by weight is taken from a table prepared by A. Brix, which uses SG (17.5 °C/17.5 °C).
 As a final example, the British SG units are based on reference and sample temperatures of 60 °F and are thus (15.56 °C/15.56 °C).

-Given the specific gravity of a substance, its actual density can be calculated by rearranging the above formula:
+Given the relative density of a substance, its actual density can be calculated by rearranging the above formula: